gandalfsaxe/ecmi2017/README.md

 # ecmi2017

-[ECMI Modelling Week 2017](http://www.mafy.lut.fi/ECMIMW2017/) was a mathematics modelling week in Lappeenranta, Finland on July 9th - July 16th 2017.
+[ECMI Modelling Week 2017](http://www.mafy.lut.fi/ECMIMW2017/) was a mathematics modeling week in Lappeenranta, Finland on July 9th - July 16th 2017.
 There were 9 teams, one for each of the [problems](http://www.mafy.lut.fi/ECMIMW2017/index.php?page=problems).

 Project Lambda was about optimization of snow plowing operations in Skinnarila area near Lappeenranta.
 We wanted to minimize the distance travelled by the snow plowing vehicles, and if possible, prioritize roads differently.